kleinmann-orm/kleinmann-orm/README.md

 - `pypika` code now lives in `kleinmann_core` package.
 - MySQL, MSSQL and Oracle databases are no longer supported.
 - `psycopg` driver is no longer supported.
+- Windows is not supported, but arm64 is.
 - Default branch is `main`.

 ## F.A.Q